Momentum alignment and the optical valley Hall effect in low-dimensional Dirac materials: Abstract

 \section{Abstract}

-We study the momentum alignment phenomenon and the optical control of valley population in gapless and gapped graphene-like materials.
-We show that the trigonal warping effect allows for the spatial separation of carriers belonging to different valleys via the application of linearly polarized light.
+We study the momentum alignment of photoexcited carriers and the optical control of valley population in gapless and gapped two-dimensional Dirac materials.
+The trigonal warping effect leads to the spatial separation of charge carriers belonging to different valleys upon linearly polarized high-frequency photoexcitation.
 Valley separation in gapped materials can be detected by measuring the degree of circular polarization of band-edge photoluminescence at different sides of the sample or light spot (optical valley Hall effect).
-We also show that the momentum alignment phenomenon leads to the giant enhancement of near-band-edge interband optical transitions in narrow-gap carbon nanotubes and graphene nanoribbons independent of the mechanism of the gap formation.
-A detection scheme to observe these giant interband transitions is proposed which opens a route for creating novel terahertz radiation emitters.
+We demonstrate that the celebrated Rashba effect, caused by substrate-induced system asymmetry, leads to a strong anisotropy in the low-energy part of the spectrum.
+This results in optical valley separation by a linearly polarized excitation at much lower frequencies compared to the high-energy trigonal warping regime.
+We also show that the momentum alignment phenomenon explains the giant enhancement of near-band-edge interband optical transitions in narrow-gap carbon nanotubes and graphene nanoribbons independent of the mechanism of the gap formation.
+These enhanced transitions can be used in terahertz emitters based on low-dimensional Dirac materials.

 \keywords{graphene, 2D materials, carbon nanotubes, graphene nanoribbons, valeytronics}